 Students may use independent study (SMEA 600A) to explore topics that have relevance to their course of study but for which no organized course exists.
-SMEA 600A credits may not be used for preliminary thesis research or preparation of the prospectus.
+SMEA 600A credits may not be used for preliminary thesis research or preparation of the prospectus, nor can they be used to substitute for regular classes.
 To enroll in SMEA 600A students must have faculty approval to register, using the SMEA Independent Study Agreement form.
 Receipt of credit is contingent on completion of work products agreed to in advance.
 No more than 8 Independent Study credits (600A) can be counted towards the M.M.A. degree.